 - Use of more than one telephone line

-- Multiple internal extensions sharing limited outbound lines
+- Have multiple internal extensions or sharing limited outbound lines

 - Switch calls between internal lines

-- Newer systems include voicemail, automated response and more
+- Add voicemail, automated response and other features

-Even if you choose to keep your existing PBX, SIP trunks give you the flexibility to take advantage of low-cost calling.
-In a per-line cost comparison, the use of VoIP technology can save at least 40% and possibly more.
+If you choose to keep your existing PBX, SIP trunks give you the flexibility to take advantage of low-cost calling.
+In a per-line cost comparison, the use of VoIP technology can save at least 40%, possibly more.